Azure/azure-sdk/docs/policies/repobranching.md

 After the changes are merged into the `hotfix/<hotfix name>` branch the same release process we use for main can be used to produce a release out of that branch but when you queue the build be sure to set the branch name to the `hotfix/<hotfix name>`.

-If the changes were not cherry-picked from `main` and they are needed there then merge (`git merge hotfix/<hotfix name>`) them from your `hotfix/<hotfix name>` branch into `main`.
+If the changes were not cherry-picked from `main` and they are needed there:

+1. Fetch the latest upstream `main` e.g., `git fetch upstream main`
+2. Create and check out a topic branch from upstream `main` e.g., `git checkout -b merge-hotfix/<hotfix name> upstream/main`
+3. Merge your `hotfix/<hotfix name>` branch e.g., `git merge hotfix/<hotfix name>`

    When merging accept the version numbers from `main` and make sure CHANGELOG entries are sorted by date then version.

+4. Push the topic branch to your origin remote e.g., `git push origin merge-hotfix/<hotfix name>`
+5. Create a PR to merge into `main`.
+The output from pushing to a remote should include a link you can click to simplify this process.

 Once the hotfix has been released and any changes merged back to `main` then you should delete the `hotfix/<hotfix name>` branch, it can always be recreated in the future from the last release tag if needed.